Stada lifts forecasts after telling suitors to raise bids

-FRANKFURT German drugmaker Stada (STAGn.DE), at the centre of a takeover battle between two private equity consortia, has raised its medium-term forecasts, pressing for a higher valuation after telling suitors their 4.7 billion euro (4.04 billion pounds) bids were too low.
+FRANKFURT German drugmaker Stada (STAGn.DE), at the center of a takeover battle between two private equity consortia, has raised its medium-term forecasts, pressing for a higher valuation after telling suitors their 4.7 billion euro ($5 billion) bids were too low.

 Previously the company had said it expected adjusted EBITDA to reach about 510 million euros by then.